-Her photos appeared in Tattoo and biker magazines like Biker Lifestyle, which dubbed her “Pulsating Paula.”
+Her photos appeared in magazines like Tattoo and Biker Lifestyle, which dubbed her “Pulsating Paula.”

 Paula was one of the honorees at the first NY Acker Awards, in 2013, recognizing avant-garde underground artists.

-She was a very sweet person, no gangster, but she did document many “1-percenter” bikers (outlaw motorcycle club members) and gangsters.
-She lived that biker lifestyle and documented it.
+Though a very sweet person, no gangster, she documented many “1-percenter” bikers (outlaw motorcycle club members) and gangsters.
+She lived the biker lifestyle and documented it.